LucasJEstevez/CS3300-Semester-Project/README.md

 ## Tools

+### Render

+We used Render to host our Web Service (for free), it was easy to use after understanding the basic blueprint for a Render web service.

+Render help and documentation, along with specifics/limits of what you can access with the free tier: About: <https://render.com/about>; Documentation: <https://render.com/docs/free>

 ### Flask

 We use Flask (with Python) as our backend, creating our dynamic webpages and landing pages.
 Mainly for API and user data/login requests.